40net-cloud/fortinet-azure-solutions/FortiManager/ha/README.md

 </code></pre>

-### VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address
+### VRRP Automatic Failover Using Secondary Private IP Address

 You will follow the same steps as in the previous scenario, with the only change being the use of private IPs instead of public IPs.